justLxy/Watermark/rust/README.md

 ### Rust benchmarks

-To run the Rust benchmarks, run:
+To run the Rust benchmarks, run the following from the workspace root:

 ```
 cargo bench